-Deferred charges are created when capital expenditure has been incurred but does not result in the creation of a tangible fixed asset.
+Capital expenditure has been incurred during the year but has not resulted in the creation of a tangible fixed asset is classed as revenue expenditure funded from capital under statute.
 The purpose of this is to enable it to be funded from capital resources rather than to have an impact on that year's council tax.
-Expenditure that can be classed as deferred charges is defined by the SORP, Local Government Act 2003 and associated capital financing regulations.
+Expenditure that can be classed as this is defined by the SORP, Local Government Act 2003 and associated capital financing regulations.
 They include grants to other persons (such as housing renovation grants and disabled facilities grants) and bodies for capital expenditure purposes, and amounts (including provisions for back-pay under the pay-review) that the Secretary of State has given direction should be capitalised.

-The SORP requires the authority to amortise the charge over an appropriate period consistent with the consumption of economic benefits controlled by the authority.
-The authority's policy is to write out the entire expenditure to the Income and Expenditure Account in the year it takes place.
+The SORP requires the authority to write out the entire expenditure to the Income and Expenditure Account in the year it takes place.
 To ensure that no impact is made on council tax, this expenditure is then reversed out through the Statement of Movement on General Fund Balances by a transfer to the Capital Adjustment Account.

-14. Leases
+14.Leases